Trainers ~ Teachers ~ Managers ~ Grooms

 Michele is certified in CPR and First Aid.
 She is a member of the CT Farm Bureau, a USHJA Certified Trainer, a member of the USEF, National Horseshow Association (Maclay), and the PHA.
 Michele is also a lifetime member of the CHJA.

-Professional Rider, Instructor, WAWF Show Secretary And Manager
+P/T Professional Rider, Instructor, Show Manager and Mom of Four amazing children!

 Erin McNamara re-joined Well-A-Way Farm’s staff as a pro-rider and Riding Academy and Boarder Instructor in September of 2017.
 She started riding as a community rider at Armand and Martha’s Windcrest Farm when she was eight years old and spent the next 19 years training there.
 Under the Chenelle’s guidance, Erin achieved success in the equitation ring, qualifying for Maclay Regionals (on an OTTB she brought along herself) and as an adult, winning the 2006 CHJA Adult Medal Final and placing 5th in 2008 23-25 NEEC Adult Final aboard Lan’Dina, a horse imported by Michele Goodrich.